Small Bowel Follow-Through

 The x-ray technologist will position the child, and then walk behind a wall or into the next room to activate the x-ray machine.
 The child must remain still to reduce the possibility of blurring the image.
 Older children will be asked to hold their breath and stay still for a few seconds during the x-ray, while infants may need assistance to remain still.

-See the Children and Radiation Safety page for more information.
+See the Radiation Safety for Children page for more information.

 What will I experience during and after the procedure?